blog posts

 Database application

-A database application is a special-purpose software designed and implemented by users or third-party software companies.
+A database application is a special-purpose software designed and implemented by users or third-party companies.

 Client component

-In contrast, there are client components that fall into the category of all-purpose database software designed and implemented by the database company.
-Using client components, users can access data stored on a local computer or remote computers.
+In contrast, client components are all-purpose database software designed and implemented by the database company.
+Client components allow users to access data stored on a local or remote computer.

 Database server